 At a Glance

-Hotel Kurrajong Canberra has preserved a piece of the nation’s history and revived the story of the dawn of our Capital while becoming a destination in itself, with its warm and inviting ambience, its elegantly redesigned rooms and Chifley’s Bar & Grill, named after long-time hotel resident, former Prime Minister Ben Chifley, featuring a new whisky bar and locally sourced seasonal menus
+Hotel Kurrajong Canberra wedding venue has preserved a piece of the nation’s history and revived the story of the dawn of our Capital while becoming a destination in itself, with its warm and inviting ambience, its elegantly redesigned rooms and Chifley’s Bar & Grill, named after long-time hotel resident, former Prime Minister Ben Chifley, featuring a new whisky bar and locally sourced seasonal menus

 Hotel Kurrajong Canberra has the facilities to host an intimate event for 12, a sit down dinner for 180, or a cocktail party for up to 300 guests.
 Your guests will dine on fresh seasonal selected produce, premium seafood and desserts.